hit93/License_plate_detection/README.md

-# YOLOv8 Training and Results Analysis
+# License plate detection using YOLO

 This repository demonstrates the use of YOLOv8 for training a model on a car license plate detection dataset.
 It includes code for training, analyzing training metrics such as losses and mAP, and visualizing results.